-a sufficiently large existing customer base

-Specimen Coursework Assignment

-an existing customer service delivery that meets the segments' needs, wants and demands.
+- (a) a sufficiently large existing customer base, and - (b) suitable customer service delivery capabilities to meet that segment's needs, wants and demands.

-iii) Value Chain Analysis
+3. Value Chain Analysis

 Michael Porter, who developed the value chain analysis concept, sees it as a tool to "disaggregate an organisation into its strategically relevant activities in order to understand the behaviour of costs and the existing and potential sources of differentiation" (Porter, 1985, p.33).